Flights to Dublin

 As you will be travelling on our WestJet Boeing 737 series aircraft, our inflight service, baggage allowances and many other familiar WestJet features will remain the same, however there are some differences you should be aware of now that we are taking you across the pond.

-WestJet flights to Dublin will offer complimentary stored programming or a limited number of tablet rentals in place of live satellite seatback television.
+WestJet flights to Dublin will offer either seatback television with complimentary stored programming or a limited number of tablet rentals, for a fee, on flights without seatback television.
 We also recommend bringing books, magazines, tablets, portable DVD players or toys for your little WestJetters – just remember your carry-on allowance is limited.
 For a description of our tablet rental program please see inflight services.
 You can also enjoy up! – our inflight magazine – available in the seatback pockets.

 WestJet's standard checked and excess, and carry-on baggage allowances apply for flights to and from Dublin, however if you are planning on taking fishery products (lobster, crab, etc.) from Canada to Ireland, please be aware that live products are not permitted.
 All products must be eviscerated, and fishery products including prepared lobsters must not exceed 20 kilograms or one fishery product per person.